Ready for Greece? Where to First?

 1. Crete: In its expanse, you won’t get bored even for 2 weeks on the island.
 Combine Crete (departing from Heraklion) with Santorini (1 hour 50 minutes via high-speed ferry) and other Cycladic destinations if you like.

 2. Athens > Messinia, Peloponnese (3 hours and 30 minutes by car).
 Enjoy luxe hotels?
 An opulent string of properties (Mandarin Oriental, W Hotel and The Westin) have sprung up on Costa Navarino just 15 minutes from impressive Voidokilia beach nearby.
 Stop by ancient Mycenae of King Agamemnon fame on the way.
+Off the Peloponnese is the island gem of Elafonissos you can also drive to boasting sparkling, spectacular waters.

 3. Thessaloniki > Halkidiki (1 hour 30 minutes by car), with some of the best beaches in the Mediterranean.